recordrig/for-the-record/README.md

 Pushes to GitHub on any branch will trigger an auto-deploy to a unique URL (staging) through Now integration with GitHub.

-Use seperate branches of any name for your own work.
-Create merge requests to `develop` to integrate features.

-The `develop` branch may be merged into `master` to create a new release.
+Merge a branch into `master` to create a new release.
 This can only be done through a pull request in GitHub.

 **TODO:** Any change to the `master` branch will auto-deploy to http://recordrig.com (production).